-Property Name Default Description type The component type name, needs to be file. checkpointDir ~/.flume/file- channel /checkpoint The directory where checkpoint file will be stored useDualCheckpoints false Backup the checkpoint.
-If this is set to true, backupCheckpointDir must be set

-Property Name Default Description backupCheckpointDir The directory where the checkpoint is backed up to.
-This directory must not be the same as the data directories or the checkpoint directory dataDirs ~/.flume/file- The directory where log files will be stored channel/data transactionCapacity 1000 The maximum size of transaction supported by the channel checkpointInterval 30000 Amount of time (in millis) between checkpoints maxFileSize 2146435071 Max size (in bytes) of a single log file minimumRequiredSpace 524288000 Minimum Required free space (in bytes).
-To avoid data corruption, File Channel stops accepting take/put requests when free space drops below this value capacity 1000000 Maximum capacity of the channel keep-alive 3 Amount of time (in sec) to wait for a put operation write-timeout 3 Amount of time (in sec) to wait for a write operation checkpoint-timeout 600 Expert: Amount of time (in sec) to wait for a checkpoint use-log-replay-v1 false Expert: Use old replay logic use-fast-replay false Expert: Replay without using queue encryption.activeKey Key name used to encrypt new data encryption.cipherProvider Cipher provider type, supported types: AESCTRNOPADDING encryption.keyProvider Key provider type, supported types: JCEKSFILE encryption.keyProvider.keyStoreFile Path to the keystore file encrpytion.keyProvider.keyStorePasswordFile Path to the keystore password file encryption.keyProvider.keys List of all keys (e.g. history of the activeKey setting) encyption.keyProvider.keys..passwordFile Path to the optional key password file
+Property Name Default Description type The component type name, needs to be file. checkpointDir ~/.flume/file-channel/checkpoint The directory where checkpoint file will be stored dataDirs ~/.flume/file-channel/data The directory where log files will be stored transactionCapacity 1000 The maximum size of transaction supported by the channel checkpointInterval 30000 Amount of time (in millis) between checkpoints maxFileSize 2146435071 Max size (in bytes) of a single log file capacity 1000000 Maximum capacity of the channel keep-alive 3 Amount of time (in sec) to wait for a put operation write-timeout 3 Amount of time (in sec) to wait for a write operation checkpoint-timeout 600 Expert: Amount of time (in sec) to wait for a checkpoint use-log-replay-v1 false Expert: Use old replay logic use-fast-replay false Expert: Replay without using queue encryption.activeKey Key name used to encrypt new data encryption.cipherProvider - Cipher provider type, supported types: AESCTRNOPADDING encryption.keyProvider Key provider type, supported types: JCEKSFILE encryption.keyProvider.keyStoreFile Path to the keystore file encrpytion.keyProvider.keyStorePasswordFile - Path to the keystore password file encryption.keyProvider.keys - List of all keys (e.g. history of the activeKey setting) encyption.keyProvider.keys..passwordFile - Path to the optional key password file